avian & livestock assay data sheet

 Pigeon circovirus (PiCV)

-detection of pigeon circovirus by polymerase chain reaction
+detection of pigeon circovirus by real time polymerase chain reaction

 circovirus (PiCV) infections have been described in several

 regions of the world.
 Infected pigeons may develop symptoms such

 as lethargy, anorexia, weight loss, reduced race performance,

 genome of PiCV (also known as columbid circovirus or CoCV) has